-Hundreds of migrants in southern Mexico board freight train
+Hundreds of migrants in southern Mexico board 'The Beast' heading north

 Men, women and children from various countries boarded the slow train as it pulled out of the town of Arriaga in the southern state of Chiapas, Mexican media reported.
 Migration authorities said at least 395 people had boarded the train.

-A Reuters witness saw dozens of migrants sitting on top of the train on Friday morning as it traveled toward the town of Ixtepec to the northwest of Arriaga.
+The large group descended from the train on Friday after it reached the town of Ixtepec to the northwest of Arriaga.

+“We hope our God above will keep helping us.
+We had to keep moving forwards,” said Michael Hernandez, a Honduran, after disembarking.
+“They won’t let us walk, so we climbed on the train.
+It’s our only option.”

-Erick Morazan, 28, a Honduran migrant in Zapata, a few towns north of Arriaga, said he knew several people on the train, adding that he wanted to jump aboard himself.
+Erick Morazan, 28, a Honduran migrant in Zapata, a few towns north of Ixtepec, said he knew several people on the train, adding that he wanted to jump aboard himself.

-“I know it’s very dangerous, but this is the life of a migrant,” he told Reuters by telephone.
+“I know it’s very dangerous, but this is the life of a migrant,” he told Reuters by phone.

 Trump has threatened to close the U.S.-Mexico border if the administration of President Andres Manuel Lopez Obrador does not put a stop to illegal immigrants reaching the U.S. frontier.